clia/tracing-config/README.md

 # clia-tracing-config

-A personal tracing config initialize lib, with symlinking and local offset timezone.
+A convenient tracing config and init lib, with symlinking and local timezone.

 <img width="543" alt="image" src="https://user-images.githubusercontent.com/1589842/191417363-71f134a3-e23b-4e95-a0c7-22237799af8a.png">

-Use these formats:
+Use these formats default, and can be configured:

 - pretty()
 - with_level(true)